microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Convert-EntraBetaFederatedUser.md

 ---
-external help file: Microsoft.Graph.Entra.Beta-help.xml Module Name: Microsoft.Graph.Entra.Beta online version:
+External help file: Microsoft.Graph.Entra.Beta-help.xml Module Name: Microsoft.Graph.Entra.Beta
+Online version:
-schema: 2.0.0
+Schema: 2.0.0
 ---

 # Convert-EntraBetaFederatedUser

 ## Synopsis
-updates a user in a domain that was recently converted from single sign-on (also known as identity federation) to standard authentication type.
+Updates a user in a domain that was recently converted from single sign-on (also known as identity federation) to standard authentication type.

 ## Syntax